Common Experience Program Rollout

 - Established a phased rollout model aligned to adoption constraints in autonomous product backlogs

-- Completed task-level research to inform requirements and primitive development for Pack, Decant, and Receive process paths
+- Completed task-level research informing requirements and primitives for Pack, Decant, and Receive

-- Standardized early CE experience standards optimized for FC environment constraints
+- Defined early experience standards optimized for fulfillment-environment constraints

 - Initiated Operator primitives (Tables, Data Visualization, Filters) to accelerate FMH delivery

-- Defined and launched support mechanisms (intake process, office hours) to reduce rework and clarify compliance expectations
+- Launched support mechanisms (intake process, office hours) to reduce rework and clarify compliance expectations

 Reflection

-CE rollout reinforced that large-scale UX change is rarely a pure program-management problem—it’s an enablement problem.
-Adoption needed clear standards, reusable primitives, and practical support paths that teams could actually execute inside real roadmaps.
+CE rollout reinforced a core lesson: large-scale UX change is an enablement problem.
+Adoption depends on clear standards, reusable primitives, and support paths teams can execute within real roadmaps—without relying on mandate authority.